SACAS went Global

 Personnel, including any committee members, contractors, personnel of external bodies, or individuals acting on behalf of SACAS Ireland, shall keep confidential all information obtained or created during the performance of SACAS Ireland’s activities except as required by law nationally and internationally.

-SACAS Ireland has processes and equipment and facilities that ensure the secure handling of confidential information.
+SACAS Ireland has processes and, where applicable, equipment and facilities that ensure the secure handling of confidential information.

-SACAS Ireland commits itself to effective, efficient, and customer-oriented treatment of complaints and appeals.
+SACAS Ireland is committed to providing effective, efficient, and customer-oriented treatment of complaints and appeals.
 Feedback from customers, which also includes complaints, is considered an opportunity to improve our services.
 For this reason, SACAS Ireland is interested in all feedback, including complaints, if needed.

 Complaint Procedure